 - TCP/IP based power switch sockets

 A simple solution is to use a 433Mhz transmitter to control these cheap wireless power sockets.
 You don't have to handle around with main voltage wires and other dangerous things.
 You can just connect the small module to your RPi and download a ready to build tool which does all the work for you.
-But in this situation it can be possible that your neighbour or some script-kiddies switch on or off your printer and may cause damage to your printer, your flat/house or your life.
+But in this situation, it can be possible that your neighbor or some script-kiddies switch on or off your printer and may cause damage to your printer, your flat/house or your life.

 This will not happen if you use a relay module which is directly connected to your RPi.
 But therefore you have to do all of the connections for the main voltage by yourself and that should only be done by people who know what they are doing!
 You will risk your life and also your insurance coverage!